OXID-eSales/developer_documentation/development/modules_components_themes/module/installation_setup/setup.rst

 If you are not sure, try the standard path first.

-To deactivate the module, execute the following command:
+To deactivate a module, execute the following command:

 .. code:: bash